 Research Interest: Understanding the genetic, cell biological and molecular basis for age-driven proteostatic deterioration

 Research Interest: Computational biology of RNA; RNA comparative sequence analysis; RNA structure prediction; analysis of HIV RNA genomes.

 Understanding how regulation of RNA Polymerase II activity regulates cellular differentiation, with a focus on erythropoiesis.
 Delineating epigenetic control of normal erythropoiesis; determining the contribution of disrupted epigenetic regulation to inherited anemias.

 Research Interest: Systems approach utilizing bioinformatics, and dynamic modeling tools to study immune response to infections and vaccination.

 Research Interest: Multiple roles of virus-specific Band T cells in determining the outcome of viral infection of the respiratory tract.
 Long term protective effect of immunological mechanisms.

 Research Interest: Evolutionary Genetics

-Pathophysiological function and molecular mechanism of new non-coding RNAs (and RBPs) and new modes of gene regulation in cardiac system and cardiovascular disease.
+Pathophysiological function and molecular mechanism of new non-coding RNAs and RNA-binding proteins and translational control in cardiac system and cardiovascular disease